osteffenrh/vfat-rs/README.md

 ### TODO
 * Have a better update entry which allows to support renaming.
-* Find a way to get a "timestamp" function in the fs.
-* Add error type
 * Test: What happens if there are no free clusters (memory is full)?

 ## Long todo: